MostafaMagdy55/JDND/README.md

 # Examination System
-this is a part of my graduation project E-exam-Cheating-Detection-System. this is an examination that enble to instructor to put exam and student enter exam then the answer of the student will be evalute automatically and student can see his grade
+this is a part of my graduation project E-exam-Cheating-Detection-System. this is an examination system that enble to instructor to put exam and student enter exam then the answer of the student will be evalute automatically and student can see his grade

 ## Tools